alexjago/nPP-Senate/README.md

 Before anything else, you'll need to ensure that you have Python installed.
 The minimum required version is 3.6.

-You'll probably want to run the self-contained `nparty.pyz`.
-It's a command-line application.
+[You'll probably want to download and run `nparty.pyz`.](https://github.com/alexjago/nPP-Senate/releases/download/v0.3/nparty.pyz) It's a command-line application.
 Generally, you'll invoke it as `python3 nparty.pyz *options*`; try `python3 nparty.pyz --help` for a usage summary.
 If you're on Mac or Linux you should be able to run `chmod +x nparty.pyz` to make it self-executing, then you can call it as `./nparty.pyz` instead.

 Please note that subsequent parts of this guide will refer to the program simply as `nparty`.